center-for-threat-informed-defense/security-stack-mappings/README.md

 Also see the guidance for contributors if are you interested in contributing or simply reporting issues.

 ## Notice
 Copyright 2021 MITRE Engenuity.
 Approved for public release.
-Document number XXXXX
+Document number CT0019

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at